-At first glance, they look the same, the large and the small STRANDMON.
-But there is a great deal that differs between them.
-So when we made a children's version of this classic armchair we based it on children's sizes, how they sit – and how they don't sit when the armchair suddenly transforms into a desert island or space rocket.
-As a child, to have one's own, safe and comfortable armchair in the right size is more important than what us adults may think.
+Are you familiar with STRANDMON armchair?
+This is the children’s version, based on children's sizes, how they sit – and how they don't sit when the armchair suddenly transforms into a desert island or space rocket.
+Because when speaking to experts, we learned that having one's own, safe and comfortable armchair in the right size is more important than we may think.

 Adapted for small bodies

-"It's timeless and cosy and has an immersive design, kind of like sitting in a protective hug, stuck in your own sphere", explains Nicolas.
+"It's timeless and cosy and has an immersive design, kind of like sitting in a protective hug," explains Nicolas Cortolezzi who was part of the development team.

 "Children do not have the same proportions as adults and they don't sit like we do.
-They move around and like to put their feet up, which is why we made a fixed seat instead of having a loose cushion in the adult version."
+They move around and like to put their feet up, which is why we made a fixed seat instead of having a loose cushion."

-Nicolas and his team worked a lot with safety and ergonomics to make the children's version stable and welcomes children with a sort of sit-as-you-like attitude.
-Among other things, the legs where positioned differently and thus had a centre of gravity which is adapted to how children use the armchair.
+The team worked with stability to make the armchair safe.
+Among other things, the legs where positioned differently for a centre of gravity adapted to how children use chairs.

-If you get up really close to a large and small STRANDMON, you will see more differences.
-As for the fabric ─ we know the durability required when the armchair is not only a place to sit.
-Sometimes it should be used as a desert island or the world's highest mountain.
+As for the fabric ─ we know the durability required when the armchair is sometimes used as a desert island or the world's highest mountain.